Wednesday, April 29, 2009

 The fact that my DVD-R of Alfonso Brescia's Il Tuo Dolce Corpo da Uccidere is in Italian without any English langauge option is one of the reasons why I haven't watched it yet (the fact that it stars George Ardison is another).

-post at the Mya DVD blog, the film is among the many upcoming titles from the company.
+There might be some hope for an English language friendly DVD release though.
+According to a recent post at the Mya DVD blog, the film is among the many upcoming titles from the company.
 There are some great gialli on that list and I sure hope at least a few of those releases will see the light of day.

 Poster art by P. Franco.